On this page

 Incorporated associations can own and fully control property.
 If the organisation is sued, the liability of club members for debts or damage is limited.
 Members or office-bearers of unincorporated associations on the other hand may be sued or held personally liable for the debts of the organisation.

 Bequests, gifts and funding

 An incorporated association can invest a bequest, or gift, given through a will.
 It can also borrow money and operate a bank account in its own name.
 It's sometimes easier for an incorporated association to obtain government funding due to the association's stable structure.

 Consumer Affairs Victoria (CAV) allows you to conduct many of the transactions related to incorporated associations online, such as purchase an incorporated association extract using your credit card.

-Incorporated associations are subject to the Associations Incorporation Act 1981.
+Incorporated associations are subject to the Associations Incorporation Reform Act 2012.